Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Uncertainty-Guided MARL for MAD

-Specifically, at each round $t$, each agent $i \in {1, \dots, N}$ observes the debate context $o_{i,t} = x \oplus c_{i,t}$ including the query $x$ and debate contexts as the local observation of the overall debate history states $\mathcal{S}$.
-The response sequences of LLM $i$ is the agent $i$'s action at step $t$, which contains intermediate reasoning steps and final answers.
-To induce collaborative improvement, we employ a dense team reward $R_t = \sum_i r(a_{i,t}, y^*)$, where the individual reward can be verified easily at every step.
+Specifically, at each round $t$, each agent $i \in \{1, \dots, N\}$ observes a local context $o_{i,t}=x\oplus c_{i,t}$, consisting of the original query and the debate context constructed from previous peer responses.
+The response sequence generated by LLM $i$, denoted by $a_{i,t}$, is agent $i$'s action at step $t$ and contains intermediate reasoning steps and the final answer.
+To induce collaborative improvement, we employ a dense team reward $R_t = \sum_i r(a_{i,t}, y^*)$, where each individual reward is computed by verifying the extracted final answer.
 Considering the complexity and high computational requirements of training LLMs, we adopt an independent learning paradigm as the algorithm backbone, where each agent maximizes the expected joint return.
 However, standard independent learning often suffers from non-stationarity and coarse credit assignment in MAD.
 We address these using a two-pronged uncertainty-guided mechanism.